 Have you been involved in an office accident and need to file a workers’ comp claim?
-An office injury lawyer at Wilson, Reives & Silverman will fight to prove your claims and help get you the disability benefits you deserve.
+An office injury lawyer at Wilson, Reives, Silverman & Doran will fight to prove your claims and help get you the disability benefits you deserve.

-Office safety topics are included in almost every employee handbook – but unfortunately, these don’t prevent office injuries or construction accidents from happening.
+Office safety topics are included in almost every employee handbook.
+Unfortunately, these don’t prevent office injuries or construction accidents from happening.
 The injuries sustained can be extremely painful, and they can also keep you from performing your job and earning the salary you depend on.

 What types of office injuries are covered by workers’ compensation?

 Even if you work in an office as opposed to a construction environment, you still work with the risk of accidents and injuries.
 Any injury you experience at your workplace or while doing work-related activities that keeps you out of work and affects your ability to earn a living should be covered by your employer’s insurance.

 If you are injured while working in an office, you should immediately seek medical attention.
 Even if the injury appears minor, you should not wait and see if it heals on its own.
 Especially if you experience the injury while working, it is best to report the injury in writing and get it treated as soon as possible.
 This documentation can later be used as proof that the injury occurred on the date and time it did.